rafaelcb/ReproducibleResearchPeerAssesment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-We can see from the chart and the calculation below that the interval with the most activity is the one that starts at 8:35 a.m., when 104 steps are taken of average.
+We can see from the chart and the calculation below that the interval with the most activity is the one that starts at 8:35 a.m., when 104 steps are taken on average.

 ```r